 Ming Achievements

 The personal tastes and styles of emperors had great influence, Zhengde was fascinated by Tibetan Buddhism, while Jiajing converted to Daoism.
 Northern China was still subject to raids from the Mongols and other tribes, so the eastern section of the Great Wall was substantially strengthened during the Ming dynasty.
 The power of the eunuchs at court grew at the expense of the scholars.
 Works on great projects such as a massive 11,000 chapter encyclopedia were carried out.
 An impressive catalog of 2,000 medicinal plants and animal parts was compiled - the Bencao Gangmu.
-Emperor Wanli reigned the longest 1573-1620 (47 years) and supervised many modernizations: new crops from America (maize; peanuts; tobacco; sweet potatoes) were grown and trade boomed creating a rich mercantile class.
-However Wanli neglected his duties, leaving everything to Grand Secretaries and other eunuchshe descended into hypochondria.
-By the end of Wanli's long reign he became fat and self-indulgent and this aided the terminal decline of the illustrious Ming dynasty.
+Emperor Wanli reigned the longest 1573-1620 (47 years) and supervised many modernizations: new crops from America (maize, peanuts, tobacco and sweet potatoes) were grown and trade boomed creating a rich mercantile class.
+However Wanli neglected his duties, leaving everything to Grand Secretaries and other eunuchs; he then descended into hypochondria.
+By the end of Wanli's long reign he became fat and self-indulgent and this helped bring about the end of the illustrious Ming dynasty.

 1368 Emperor Hongwu became ruler; Mongol dynasty ended; 1371 Zheng He born